October 23 at Campus Biotech Geneva

 Important dates:

-Extended deadline for oral presentation: July 1
+Deadline for oral presentation: July 3

-Deadline for posters: August 31
+Deadline for posters: September 18

 The template for abstracts is available here.